Yacklin/text2cypher-cleanup-public/README.md

 You will be prompted to:
 1. Enter the **dataset split** you want to clean (e.g., `train`, or `test`)
 2. Provide the **path to your local LLM** (Using API is probably a bad idea.
-Even the cheapest API like DeepSeek could clear your money)
+Even the cheapest API like DeepSeek could make you run out of money)

 **After** processing, a parquet file will be saved in output folder (`output/`) (Github ignores empty folder so i can't upload empty 'output' folder to repo).